FruitbatM/amaris-chocolate/README.md

 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes for the website.
 - [CSS Tricks](https://css-tricks.com/) was used as a general source.
 - [W3School](https://www.w3schools.com/) was used as a general source as well as to create 'Back to Top Arrow' button using JavaScript
+- [Stackoverflow](https://stackoverflow.com/) was used as a general source.
 - [GitHub](https://github.com/) was used for repository hosting and for storing the source code.
 - [Gitpod](https://gitpod.io/) was used as the development environment for writing the code.
 - [Git](https://git-scm.com/) was used as version control system to add, commit and push code to GitHub.